 - Go lighter, not darker as you age.
 If you had coal-black hair as a young girl, consider coloring your hair dark mahogany in your late 40s and 50s, with subtle, flattering bronze highlights around the face to brighten skin tone.

 - Beautiful, voluptuous waves and curls.
-Curl your hair or go naturally curly (if you’re lucky) for a loose, cascading look that appears so youthful and fresh as waves gently curve and accentuate around your no-longer plum cheeks.
-Your features tend to get bonier, slightly more pinched as you age, and curvaceous curls combat that.
+Curl your hair or go naturally curly (if you’re lucky) for a loose, cascading look that appears so youthful and fresh as waves gently curve and accentuate your no-longer plum cheeks.
+Your features tend to get bonier, and slightly more pinched as you age, and curvaceous curls combat that.

 - Add back the shine.
 Use silicone-based serums, such as Paul Brown Hawaii’s Diamond Heads.
 Apply to clean, damp hair and style as usual.
 Afterward, amp up the shine by running HapunaArgan Oil or your preferred oil through your hair.

-- Gray roots may look “au naturale” cool on Hollywood stars, but out of the celebrity gossip pages and on the streets, it’s aging.
+- Gray roots may look “au natural” cool on Hollywood stars, but out of the celebrity gossip pages and on the streets, it’s aging.
 So as gray roots start to peep through, make your hair part less distinguished and a tad unstructured to take focus away from gray roots until you’re ready for touchups.

 - I hate this about getting old, even more than the grays: Coarser Hair.
 As you age, hair cuticles become coarser, accentuating frizzes.
 To soften the frizz, add a few drops of Kukui Nut Oil to your shampoo and conditioner.
 Also use an anti-frizz shampoo and a rich, nourishing anti-frizz conditioner to keep the frizzies away.

 - While parting your hair in the middle was fun and bohemian-ish in your 20s and 30s, it can add years when you’re older.
 Sweep bangs to one side and avoid severe bangs, as they emphasize wrinkles.
-Keep bangs soft, longish.
+Keep bangs soft, and longish.
 Consider feathered bangs, which gently frame your features for a youthful appearance.